Spatial Partitioning Schemes

 Retention Policies

-Enforce time-based retention alongside spatial partitions to prevent metadata bloat.
-A standard contract:
+Enforce time-based retention alongside spatial partitions to prevent metadata bloat:

 ALTER TABLE geospatial.events SET TBLPROPERTIES (